bGuenes/sbi_model_comparison/readme.md

 where $\sigma$ is a hyperparameter that controls the scale of the diffusion process. <br> <br>
 The remaining unkown would then only be the score-function $\nabla_\mathbf{x} \log p_t(\mathbf{x})$ to numerically obtain samples $p_0$ from the prior distribution $p_T$. <br>
-That can be done by approximating the score function
+That can be done by approximating the score function with a neural network.

 $$
 s_{\theta}(\mathbf{x},t) \approx \nabla_\mathbf{x} \log p_t(\mathbf{x})
 $$

-with a neural network.
 In this case, we use a transformer architecture to approximate the score function. <br>

-### Time-Dependent Score-Based Function
+### Time-Dependent Score-Based Model
 In theory there are no limitations on the model used to approximate the score function.
 However, as proposed in the [All-in-one Simualtion Based Inference](https://arxiv.org/abs/2404.09636) paper, we use a transformer architecture as they  overcome limitations of feed-forward networks in effectively dealing with sequential inputs. <br>

 The transformer takes tokens as inputs and processes them in parallel.
 The transformer consists of an encoder and a decoder.
 The encoder processes the input tokens and the decoder processes the output tokens.
 The transformer uses self-attention to weigh the importance of each token in the input sequence. <br>